warning incoming fanboy comments

 When an online identity (group of identities) known as InfoSec Sellout made grand claims of a proof of concept worm, dubbed Rape.osx, that targets OS X, it led to a lot of heated argument and drama - including anonymous death threats and an accidental deletion of their blog.
-While there has still been no external proof of their …
+While there has still been no external proof of …

 warning incoming fanboy comments